Vision 2030 and beyond

 One specific objective of Vision 2030 is the expansion of its primary metals industries to develop geopolitically aligned and sustainable supply chains for the UK, Europe and Kingdom of Saudi Arabia.

-Through RIWAQ Al Mawarid for Mining, a subsidiary of EVM, we have applied for 84 exploration licenses to establish the Saudi supply chain.
+Through RIWAQ Al Mawarid for Mining, a subsidiary of EVM, we have been granted 11 exploration licenses covering 1,093 square kilometres and have 142 applications for exploration licenses covering 11,350 square kilometres in progress.
 Until we have developed the Saudi supply chain, EVM is moving forward with the development of the Battery Chemicals Complex based on the upstream integration of supply chains through production of and life of mine offtake agreements for intermediate products containing lithium, nickel, cobalt, manganese, aluminium and other metals from Western Australia.